GoogleCloudPlatform/terraform-folding-at-home/README.md

 ### Review Project Quota

 Before proceeding, you need to ensure you have enough CPU & GPU spare quota in your project, and specifically in the region you intend to deploy to.
 This template will deploy a fixed-size managed instance group (MIG) with preemptible VMs with GPUs attached for workload acceleration.
-Note that preemtible VMs can be terminated (and then replaced) at any time, but run at much lower price than normal instances.
+Note that preemtible VMs can be terminated (and then recreated by MIG) at any time, but run at much lower price than normal instances.

   * Visit https://cloud.google.com/compute/quotas
   * Under Location, search and select a location such as "us-east1"